lodestone/rango/README.md

 <a name="testing"></a>
 ## Testing

-To test ArangoRB you can use:
+To test arangodb-driver you can use:

 ``` ruby
 rspec spec/arangoRB_helper.rb